Information for Authors

 - Sales/marketing materials are not appropriate subjects for IEEE Internet of Things Magazine.

-- All submissions are peer reviewed to ensure that only the highest-quality original articles are published.
-Submitted articles should strive to make their articles understandable by the general IoT practitioner.
+- All submissions are peer reviewed to ensure that only the highest-quality original papers are published.
+Submitted papers should strive to make their papers understandable by the general IoT practitioner.

-- Articles may be edited for clarity and grammatical accuracy, and will be copy edited according to the magazine's style.
-Please refer to The IEEE Communications Society Publications Department Style Guide when preparing your article.
+- Papers may be edited for clarity and grammatical accuracy, and will be copy edited according to the magazine's style.
+Please refer to The IEEE Communications Society Publications Department Style Guide when preparing your paper.

 - Figures and tables should be limited to a combined total of six.

 - Mathematical equations should not be used.
 In justified cases up to three simple equations may be allowed, provided you have the consent of the Guest Editor.
 The inclusion of more than three equations requires permission from the Editor-in-Chief.